itsmeft24/Minecraft-Skin-Flattener/README.md

 I will not be updating this to convert 64x32 skins, many other tools exist.
 Pretty much, what you see is what you get with this script.
 I know this is some next-level spaghetti code, so feel free to make a more optimized version of this program.

 # Dependencies
-You need wget, Pillow, and OS to run this.
+You need wget and Pillow to run this.